jhalterman/typetools/README.md

         assert routerDAO.idClass == Long.class;
     }

-While this example is oversimplified and lacks validation, it demonstrates a common use case for TypeTools.
+While this example is oversimplified, it demonstrates a common use case for TypeTools.

 ## License